 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the advantages of a manual method for resource management?
+What are the primary advantages of using a manual capacity management method?

 Open an interactive chat with Bash